tire-fire/tirefire.org/content/posts/fedora-practice.md

 ## Errata
 Here are mistakes that are in the image:
 - Forensics Question 5 is incorrect.
 It should be the shell, not the user, and is not related to Fred.
+- Forensics Question 13 related findings are mistakenly not scored.
 - Forensics Question 14 just has information about the password so that you don't try to brute force it.